Juan Guaidó: Humanitarian aid

 In a Euronews interview, Guaidó said that hospitals in Venezuela lacked basic supplies and that "children were dying due to malnutrition."
-He has made bringing humanitarian aid to the hundreds of thousands of Venezuelans who could die if aid does not arrive a priority, and a test of the military's allegiance.
+He made bringing humanitarian aid to Venezuelans who could die if aid does not arrive a priority, and a test of the military's allegiance.
 The day after assuming the acting presidency, Guaidó requested humanitarian aid for Venezuela from the US and from the United Nations.
-Guaidó said Venezuela's neighbors, in a "global coalition to send aid to Venezuela," will help get humanitarian aid and medicine into the country; products will be shipped to neighboring ports and brought overland via convoys.
-He said that the 250,000 people whose lives are in danger will be the recipients of the first phase of the humanitarian effort.
+He said Venezuela's neighbors, in a "global coalition to send aid to Venezuela", would help get humanitarian aid and medicine into the country; products would be shipped to neighboring ports and brought overland via convoys.
+He said that the 250,000 people whose lives were in danger would be the recipients of the first phase of the effort.
 He traveled to Cúcuta on 22 February to be present as the aid entered Colombia; Maduro administration security forces clashed with demonstrators and blocked the aid from entering.

 The International Federation of Red Cross and Red Crescent Societies announced in March 2019 that the Red Cross was preparing to bring humanitarian aid to the country in April to help ease both the chronic hunger and the medical crisis.
 The Wall Street Journal said that the acceptance of humanitarian shipments by Maduro was his first acknowledgement that Venezuela is "suffering from an economic collapse."
-Guaidó said the acceptance of humanitarian aid was the "result of our pressure and insistence," and called on Venezuelans to "stay vigilant to make sure incoming aid is not diverted for 'corrupt' purposes."
+Guaidó said the acceptance of humanitarian aid was the "result of our pressure and insistence", and called on Venezuelans to "stay vigilant to make sure incoming aid is not diverted for 'corrupt' purposes".
 Following the joint report from Human Rights Watch and Johns Hopkins in April 2019, increasing announcements from the United Nations about the scale of the humanitarian crisis, and the softening of Maduro's position on receiving aid, the Red Cross tripled its budget for aid to Venezuela.
-The increased Red Cross aid would focus in four areas: the migration crisis, the health care system collapse, water and sanitation, and prisons and detention centers.